HomeInvertebratesBrittle Star

 Most brittle stars undergo external fertilization, releasing their gametes (sperm and egg) into the surrounding water through the bursal sacs.

-In contrast, a few species, like the common brittle star (Ophiothrix fragilis), undergo a free-swimming larval stage called the ophiopluteus.
+Some species, like Amphipholis squamata, are viviparous, and their embryos are brooded within the bursae, where they receive nourishment by absorbing organic molecules from the bursal fluid.
+In contrast, a few species, like the common brittle star (Ophiothrix fragilis), undergo a free-swimming, planktotrophic larval stage called the ophiopluteus.
 These larvae possess four pairs of arms lined with cilia, which help in movement under the water.

 Asexual